cloudfoundry-attic/garden-linux/README.md

 See the [old README](old/README.md) for old documentation, caveat lector.

-## Creating a suitable dev box to install the code

-A good vagrant box to start from is at [cf-guardian/dev](http://github.com/cf-guardian/dev).

-If you downloaded the dev box above, then you can set up the dependencies in your host machine (as follows), and then - making sure `$GOHOME` is properly set, say `vagrant up` in the cloned [cf-guardian/dev](http://github.com/cf-guardian/dev) box to create a vagrant with the source code checked out.

-First, follow the [godep instructions](http://github.com/tools/godep) to install godep.

-Then, checkout the code and restore the dependencies with godeps (this assumes your `$GOPATH` is a single value):

-    git clone https://github.com/cloudfoundry-incubator/garden-linux $GOPATH/src/github.com/cloudfoundry-incubator/garden-linux
-    cd $GOPATH/src/github.com/cloudfoundry-incubator/garden-linux
-    godep restore # if this fails, re-issue it.

-(One known reason for godep restore failing is that the Docker repository is [not "go gettable"](https://github.com/docker/docker/issues/10922), but re-running `godep restore` works around this problem.)

-Now, make sure to set `$GOHOME` to `$GOPATH` so that cf-guardian dev box knows where to find your go code:

-    export GOHOME=$GOPATH # assuming your GOPATH only contains one entry

-Bring dev box up:

-    cd ~/workspace/dev # or wherever you checked out the dev box vagrant up
-    vagrant ssh

 ## Installing Garden-Linux

 **Note:** the rest of these instructions assume you arranged for the garden-linux code, and dependencies, to be